2023 Spring

 Recommended extra practice exercises: 1.8, 9, 10, 12, 15, 16, 17, 18, 19, 20, 29.

-Feb 22, Wednesday and Feb 24, Friday: Context-free grammars/languages (CFG/CFL), reduction steps to generate words, formal definition of CFG, Union, concatenation, star of CFLs also CFL, regular languages are CF (without proof).
-Pushdown automata, examples, CFL iff there is a PDA recognizing it.
+"Reduction method" to prove non-regularit of languages.
+Context-free grammars/languages (CFG/CFL), corresponding parse trees and reduction steps to generate words, formal definition of CFG, Union, concatenation, star of CFLs also CFL, regular languages are CF, Pushdown automata.

 Recommended extra practice exercises: 2.1-14, 2.30, 2.32

-Mar 1, Wednesday and Mar 3, Friday: Pumping Lemma for CFLs, adversary game, complement and intersection of CFLs, intersection of CFL with regular language is CF, Turing machines, formal definition.
-Recursive and recursively enumerable languages.
+CFL iff there is a PDA recognizing it, Pumping Lemma for CFLs, adversary game, complement and intersection of CFLs, intersection of CFL with regular language is CF,

 Recommended extra practice exercises: 2.42-46